Keyboard shortcuts

 The behavior of a program is undefined when its semantics is not described in the Rust language.

-The existence of UB is considered an error.
+Considering rust-reference, the existence of UB is considered an error.

 For example, dereferencing the null pointer is a UB.
 On the other hand, unwraping the None object is well defined because it is the language that processes this error (by launching a panic).